Natsirtt/sdlKeyBinder/README.md

 ------------------------------------------------------------------------

-Please report any bug to tristan.louet@etu.univ-rouen.fr Please also feel free to ask any question or make any suggestion at the same email address.
+Please report any bug to tristan.louet.dev@gmail.com Please also feel free to ask any question or make any suggestion at the same email address.
 I'll also be glad to know of every modification you made for your own